woodpecker-ci/woodpecker/docs/docs/20-usage/15-terminiology/index.md

 - **YAML File**: A file format used to define and configure [workflows][Workflow].
 - **Dependency**: [Workflows][Workflow] can depend on each other, and if possible, they are executed in parallel.
 - **Status**: Status refers to the outcome of a step or [workflow][Workflow] after it has been executed, determined by the internal command exit code.
 At the end of a [workflow][Workflow], its status is sent to the [forge][Forge].
+- **Extension**: Some parts of woodpecker like the secrets, registry storage or config fetcher / parser can be replaced through extensions.

 ## Pipeline events